fermyon/developer/content/spin/variables.md

 Spin supports dynamic application variables.
 Instead of being static, their values can be updated without modifying the application, creating a simpler experience for rotating secrets, updating API endpoints, and more.

 These variables are defined in a Spin application manifest (in the `[variables]` section), and their values can be set or overridden at runtime by a [configuration provider](/spin/dynamic-configuration.md#custom-config-providers).
 When running Spin locally, the configuration provider can be Hashicorp Vault for secrets, or host environment variables.

-Refer to the [dynamic configuration documentation](/spin/dynamic-configuration.md) to learn how to configure variables locally.
+For information about defining variables and component configuration keys, such as manifest syntax, naming restrictions, and value template syntax, refer to the [dynamic configuration documentation](/spin/dynamic-configuration.md).

 ## Adding Variables to Your Applications